What to Do About Muscle Cramps & How You Can Try to Prevent Them

 - Keep your muscles loose.
 Incorporate stretching and relaxation exercises into your training plan.

-- Include variety and minerals.
-Magnesium not only comes in the form of fizzy tablets.
-It is also found in whole grain products, green vegetables and bananas.
-Good sources of calcium, which is essential for muscle contraction, are dairy products, spinach and egg yolks.
+- Eat a balanced diet and include minerals.
+Magnesium comes in different forms, one of which is effervescent tablets.
+It is also found in whole-grain products, green vegetables, and bananas.
+Good sources of calcium, which is essential for muscle contraction, are dairy products, spinach, and egg yolks.

 - Give yourself time and increase the workout intensity gradually.
 Your body first needs to get used to the new training sessions.